Written by

 The impact of dental negligence

 Dental negligence can have extreme consequences for patients, potentially impacting their physical health, emotional well being and finances.
-When dental practitioners fail to provide adequate care to patients, the impacts can be devastating.
+When dental practitioners fail to provide adequate care to patients, the impact can be devastating.

 • Increased risk of gum disease